-9.1 VECTOR DIAGRAM
+2.1 VECTOR DIAGRAM

 Initial moment of the sine wave is called "phase".
 It is the EMF that enables electric current to pass through a load.
 We can also call EMF, shortly, as "voltage".
 If a load is assembled to the terminals of a generator, the voltage generated by generator can be seen on the load terminals.
 Current begins to pass through the load.
 If the phases of voltage and current on the load are examined, it will be observed that there are three different phase relations related to the properties of load.
 If the voltage and current starts from zero at the same moment and reach the maximum and zero at the same tine during the working time, this type of phase relation is called "monophase circuit".
 Some loads resist current and cause it to fall behind voltage.
 Some loads resist voltage and cause it to fall behind the current.
 These type of phase relations are called "polyphase circuits".
-Sine waves of voltage and current for monophase and polyphase circuits are shown in figure 8.1.
+Sine waves of voltage and current for monophase and polyphase circuits are shown in figure 2.1.
 Illustration of phase relation of this type is called "vector diagram".

-In figure 8.1A, voltage and current starts from zero (0) and reach maximum and zero at the same time.
+In figure 2.1A, voltage and current starts from zero (0) and reach maximum and zero at the same time.
 Then, they reach maximum and zero at the same time in opposite direction.
-So the diagram in 8.1A is the vector diagram of monophase circuit.
-In figure 8.1B, voltage and current do not reach maximum and zero at the same time.
-So the diagram in 8.1A is the vector diagram of polyphase circuits.
+So the diagram in 2.1A is the vector diagram of monophase circuit.
+In figure 2.1B, voltage and current do not reach maximum and zero at the same time.
+So the diagram in 2.1A is the vector diagram of polyphase circuits.
 One of the variables is taken as reference in polyphase vector diagrams.
 The reference variable is assumed to be the origin (intersection of x and y axis).
-In figure 8.1B and 8.1C, voltage is taken as reference.
+In figure 2.1B and 2.1C, voltage is taken as reference.
 The position of the other variable is defined in terms of the reference.
-So, the current is ahead from the voltage as much as " Φ " angle in figure 8.1B.
-The reason why we use the term ahead is that current is in the positive field while voltage is at origin.
-In figure 8.1C, the current is behind the voltage as much as " Φ " angle.
+So, the current is ahead from the voltage as much as " Φ " angle in figure 2.1B.
+The reason why we use the term ahead is that current is behind the voltage as much as " Φ " angle.
 The reason why we use the term behind is that the current is in the negative field while the voltage is at origin.